 Craftsman C3 19.2V Drill and Impact Driver Combo Kit

 Renovating a room would be so much easier with this drill and impact driver combo kit from Craftsman.
 It will help you make small improvements in your house with ease, and you can do it with the help of these quality tools.
-This set is a real steal at less than $130.

 This tools that come with this kit are the ½” drill driver and the ¼” impact driver.
 They are both powered by C3 19.2V lithium-ion batteries, which you can charge on the charging station included.
 It also notifies you when your battery is fully recharged.